How to Configure Just-In-Time Elevation Requests

 • A request-based model where end users can initiate their own elevation requests on demand, supplying a justification and a defined time duration.

-This guide focuses on the request-based model — specifically, how end users can submit JIT Elevation Requests, and how administrators can streamline the approval process using the Autonomous Approval feature.
+This guide focuses on the request-based model — specifically, how end users can submit JIT Elevation Requests, and how administrators can streamline the approval process.

 When a user attempts to run an application that requires elevated privileges, they are presented with an on-screen prompt to submit a JIT elevation request.
 The user specifies the time duration required and provides a business justification.
-This request is then routed to the administrator for approval — or automatically approved if Autonomous Approval is enabled.
+This request is then routed to the administrator for approval.
 To learn how to configure JIT access requests using ManageEngine Application Control Plus, refer to the video guide.

 Enforce Now